archiloque/tyrano_dsl/README.md

 ## How the thing works

-The tool works like a two passes compiler:
+The tool works like a compiler:
+- the first pass parse the initial version into an intermediate version
-- the first pass validates the syntax, the entry point is in `parser.rb`
+- the intermediate pass create the world and validate the content
-- the second generate the content, the entry point is in `writer.rb`
+- the last pass generate the result
 - the content is applied to disk

 ## Links